-- Dulcolax 5mg tabs (this medication is sent in by us before surgery) - Magnesium Citrate - Suggested constipation mixture: Mix 2 tablespoons Milk of Magnesia with 2 tablespoons WARM Prune Juice and 2 tablespoons Sprite: Drink, If there are no results within 2-3 hours, repeat dose.
-If there are no additional results in another 2-3 hours, you may repeat dose one more time. - Fleets enema, if above mixture is not successful. - \ For Severe Constipation: Call CSMO if you do not have a BM within 3 days after surgery.
+- Dulcolax 5mg tabs (this medication is sent in by us before surgery) - Magnesium Citrate - Suggested constipation mixture: Mix 2 tablespoons Milk of Magnesia with 2 tablespoons WARM Prune Juice and 2 tablespoons Sprite: Drink, If no results within 2-3 hours, repeat dose.
+If no additional results in another 2-3 hours, you may repeat dose one more time. - Fleets enema, if above mixture not successful - For Severe Constipation: Call CSMO if no BM within 3 days after surgery.
 Notify CSMO if you have tried any of these and still do not have a bowel movement.
 We can order prescription medications if necessary.

-Blood Clot Prevention after surgery
+Post-Operative Blood Clot Prevention